IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 'reclaimable' tag off the value 21 for the PvD Option (from the IPv6 Neighbor Discovery Option Formats registry).

+## New entry in the Well-Known URIs Registry

-IANA is asked to assign the value "pvd" from the Well-Known URIs registry.
+IANA is asked to add a new entry in the well-known-uris registry with the following information:

+URI suffix: ‘pvd’

+Change controller: IETF

+Specification document: this document

+Status: permanent

+Related information: N/A

 ## Additional Information PvD Keys Registry